WintDev/actions/README.md

       artifacts-name: 'wint-mywebapi-${{ github.run_id }}'
       assembly-prefix: 'Wint.MyWebApi'
       app-name: MyWebApi
+      environment: Production
       package-name: wint-mywebapi-package
       slot-name: staging # Note: Deploy is made to the staging slot for verification

     secrets:
-      publish-profile: ${{ secrets.MYWEBAPI_PUBLISH_PROFILE }} # The publish profile should be downloaded from the azure portal and stored as a repository secret.
+      publish-profile: ${{ secrets.MYWEBAPI_PRODUCTION_ENVIRONMENT_PUBLISH_PROFILE }} # The publish profile should be downloaded from the azure portal and stored as an environment secret in the environment matching the 'environment' input, i.e. 'Production' in this example.
       codesigning-cert: ${{ secrets.CODESIGNING_WINT_SE }}
       codesigning_pwd: ${{ secrets.CODESIGNING_WINT_SE_PWD }}
 ```